RahiemBrooks/Web_Scraping-Challenge/readme.md

 # Mars Web Scraping and Data Analysis

-This repository contains the solutions for the Module 12 Challenge of the Data Analytics Boot Camp at the University of Toronto.
-The challenge involves web scraping and data analysis tasks related to Mars news articles and Mars weather data.
+This repository contains the solutions for the Module 11 Challenge involving web scraping and data analysis tasks related to Mars news articles and Mars weather data.

 ## Deliverable 1: Scrape Titles and Preview Text from Mars News